Moving a Peloton Bike

 Moving a Peloton Bike (Avoid Doing THIS!)

-Peloton has been around for nearly a decade now and the used bike market is starting to really heat up.
-And rightfully so, you can save a ton of money buying a second-hand Peloton.
+Peloton has been around for nearly a decade now and the used bike market is really starting to heat up.
+And rightfully so, since you can save a ton of money buying a second-hand Peloton.

 If you just bought a Peloton, congrats!
 Now you’re probably wondering how to move it home.